 What to Bring - First Meeting

-CONGRATULATIONS!
+Congratulations!
 You’ve officially begun walking the path of your dreams!

 It’s important that we get started on the right foot and plan ahead to get the most out of our time together.

-*If you need help obtaining these documents, please do not hesitate
+*If you need help obtaining these documents, please do not hesitate to reach out.
+We’re here to support you throughout the entire process.

 1) Budget Goals